Get even more great free content!

 - Access expertly crafted lesson plans

 - Supreme Court

 1927: Publishers Test Right to Print Scandalous Stories

-Jay Near and Howard Guilford write sensational, tabloid-style stories in their newspaper The Saturday Press.
-After being shut down for publishing "scandalous" material, they sue for infringement of freedom of the press.
+After being shut down for publishing sensational, tabloid-style stories in their Minnesota newspaper, the publishers sue for infringement of freedom of the press.

 2014: Westboro Baptist Church

 When a church group publicly blames deaths and catastrophes on America's sexual immorality, the country and courts debate First Amendment limits for offensive speech.